{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 So, is Chardonnay sweet or dry?
 Most are dry, especially those made in Australia, but the fruit-forward flavours (think peach, melon or pineapple) can give the impression of sweetness—especially in oaked styles.

-And is Chardonnay a sparkling wine?
+Is Chardonnay a sparkling wine?
 It can be.
 Chardonnay is often used in the production of sparkling wines—including Champagne and many Australian sparkling styles—but more commonly, it’s enjoyed as a still white.

 When it comes to cellaring, can you cellar Chardonnay wine?
 Absolutely—especially premium examples aged in oak.
 A quality Chardonnay from regions like Margaret River or Adelaide Hills can age beautifully for 5–10 years or more.